BBVA/devstack/README.md

 ## VM parameters

-We have a YAML file in order to get a separate configuration of the Vagrantfile.
+We have a main YAML file in order to get a separate configuration of the Vagrantfile.

-Users could get their VM only changing parameters in YAML file.
+Users could get their VM by just changing parameters in YAML file.

 Some examples of YAML files: